 Cons of Local Japan eSIMs:

-❌ No automatic eSIM activation – Some foreign eSIMs activate automatically upon arrival, but local eSIMs usually require you to install the eSIM once you arrive.
+❌ (Sometimes) No automatic eSIM activation – Some foreign eSIMs activate automatically upon arrival, but local eSIMs usually require you to install the eSIM once you arrive.

 Insider tip: Don’t Activate Your eSIM Too Early!😳